merylye/merylye.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello!
+Hæ hæ!
 I'm a second-year PhD student at Carnegie Mellon University in the School of Computer Science's [Software and Societal Systems Department](https://s3d.cmu.edu/).
 I am advised by [Steve Rathje](https://stevenrathje.com/) and [Bob Kraut](https://kraut.hciresearch.info/).

 I study how people present themselves and share information in digital social environments.
 My research examines how platform design and affordances shape audience management, self-disclosure, and parasocial interaction.
 Recently, I’ve extended this work to human–AI interaction, exploring why people choose to self-disclose to LLMs and how sycophantic AI behaviors affect users’ attitudes, confidence, and trust.